moby/moby/docs/reference/commandline/rmi.md

       --no-prune           Do not delete untagged parents

 You can remove an image using its short or long ID, its tag, or its digest.
-If an image has one or more tag or digest reference, you must remove all of them before the image is removed.
+If an image has one or more tag referencing it, you must remove all of them before the image is removed.
+Digest references are removed automatically when an image is removed by tag.

     $ docker images
     REPOSITORY                TAG                 IMAGE ID            CREATED             SIZE